 The legal studies major is one of two majors offered by the Department of Political Science and Legal Studies.
 It is multidisciplinary in its focus.
 The legal studies major is for Fisher students who have broad and varied interests in the relationship between law and society; who may be seriously considering attending law school or graduate school after completing their undergraduate degrees; or who are interested in an array of careers such as paralegal, lobbying, union organizing, and government service, where some basic knowledge of law and legal systems is important.

-The legal studies major is designed to introduce students to substantive knowledge about law and society (broadly defined), with an emphasis on law’s societal, political, and humanities contexts.
-The legal studies major also builds students’ analytical and communication skills, necessary for doing well in law school, graduate school, or the workplace.
+The legal studies major is designed to introduce students to substantive knowledge about law and society (broadly defined), with an emphasis on law’s societal, political, and human contexts.
+The legal studies major also aims at developing students’ analytical and communication skills, which are necessary for success in law school, graduate school, or the workplace.